How I Keep My Hair Routine Consistent

 I have learned to be pretty strategic with my routine and like to shower at night, so I can let my hair airdry while I sleep.
 I very rarely blowdry my hair; It's my way of feeling better about all of the damage I'm already doing to it by coloring it monthly and styling it daily!
 If I have somewhere to be or if I'm left showering in the morning though, I'll use my T3 Featherweight.
-I have extremely thick hair and this gets the job done in under 10 minutes (read more in this post!).
+I have extremely thick hair and this gets the job done in under 10 minutes.
 I swear by this dryer.
 Seriously.

 I learned a pretty cool (and kind of obvious, but then again not really obvious) trick from the girls who wash my hair for those of you who can't stand sopping wet hair after a shower.
 Before you brush out your hair, take your towel and in small sections, scrunch your hair (squeeze tight).
 With that same section, rub the towel against your scalp, drying your hair from the root.
 Do this all around your head starting with the front and moving to the back (it takes about 3 minutes).
 When you brush your hair out, it will feel significantly dryer, almost damp.

-My hair is like a trained dog - it cooperates and I love it for that.
+My hairtype has always been very 'cooperative' and I love it for that.
 Therefore, why add any extra product?
 Half of the time I end up adding product, my hair feels dirty at the end of the day, and I end up caving in and washing it earlier than I should.

 Occasionally, however, when my hair is feeling extra dry, extra frizzy, or in need of some texture, I'll give it a go.
 For dryness, I use this drugstore brand hair butter mask, which I absolutely love.
 It's moisturizing without being too oily and it smells amazing.
 For frizz, especially in the summertime, I use this frizz wand (whoever invented these things is a genius), and paint it very lightly right over my roots.
 When I'm looking for more texture in my waves, I like to use this sea salt spray.
 Most often I end up feeling like I need a spritz of this on my second day after washing when my curls are starting to drop.